 We reserve the right to revoke or repurpose an account's username at any time.

 We reserve the right to take action against any account or user within the Service at any time for any reason.
-This may including restricting or banning the account and/or user.
+This may include restricting or banning the account and/or user.

 You are granting us with a non-exclusive, permanent, irrevocable, unlimited license to use, publish, or re-publish your Content in connection with the Service.
 You retain copyright over the Content.

 You agree to follow all rules and guidelines posted by authorized NamePros representatives, as interpreted by NamePros.
 All official rules apply throughout NamePros, even when not readily displayed.
 This includes refraining from any effort to circumvent the rules, terms, or automated systems of this website.
 Whether any activity is in violation of a rule or guideline is at the sole discretion of NamePros.
 All Users are expected to follow the rules, but NamePros cannot guarantee that they will do so.
 We do not guarantee that any rules will be enforced or how they will be enforced.

 You agree to create only a single account.
 This includes banned accounts, accounts created on behalf of business entities, and any other account that may be created by a single entity.
 An exception is made for accounts with active Business Membership subscriptions that are in good standing, at the sole discretion of NamePros.